marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * branches are simply references to commits
 * `HEAD` references the tip commit for current branch
-* `git merge` (and most "merging-like" commands) relies on three-way merge by default
+* `git merge` (and most “merging-like” commands) relies on three-way merge by default
 * `git rebase` enables to rewrite history
     * `git rebase foo` will move current branch commits onto `foo` branch (note that in case of conflict `ours` and `theirs` can feel inverted as `git rebase foo` checkouts the `foo` branch under the hood)
     * `git rebase --interactive sha1^` will allow to edit/squash/remove/swap all commits from `sha1` to `HEAD`